The History of Christmas Villages—And 5 Modern Picks Our Editors Are Loving

 The Tradition Lives On

 After World War II, sales of the classic Putz houses dwindled because Americans didn't want to support German- or Japanese-made goods.
 This meant that the practice of setting up a Christmas village dwindled during the 1950s and 1960s.
 Cultural shifts, such as the addition of the television to the living room, also reduced space available for a big Christmas village display.
-There a resurgence of the village trend in the 1970s and 1980s as sturdy ceramic houses came onto the scene, replacing the fragile cardboard structures.
+There was a resurgence of the village trend in the 1970s and 1980s as sturdy ceramic houses came onto the scene, replacing the fragile cardboard structures.
 These were easier to store from year to year, and they could also be passed along as heirloom pieces to the next generation.

 While large Christmas villages don’t typically dominate our homes the way they did in the early 1900s, our nostalgia for them runs deep.
 Today, you can find all kinds of villages online and in stores: Retailers carry everything from incredibly detailed villages with a strong Norman Rockwell vibe to ultra-sleek all-white houses.
 Check out a few of our editors' favorite shoppable villages to spruce up your winter scene.

 There are also specialty buildings for nearly every interest and profession.
 Holiday fire stations, cafes, hotels, hospitals, and even casinos make outfitting your own Christmas village an adventure.
-Whether you’re on the hunt for wood, metal, ceramic, or the historic-style paper houses, Christmas villages are a whimsical element that can be anything you want them to be.
+Whether you’re on the hunt for wood, metal, ceramic, or historic-style paper houses, Christmas villages are a whimsical element that can be anything you want them to be.